sbackus/LD45---Our-Glory-Shall-Not-Descend/README.md

-# LudumDare45
+# Our Glory Shall Not Descend
-A rogue-like where instead of starting with a class, equipment or even a body, you start with nothing...d
+A rogue-like where instead of starting with a class, equipment or even a body, you start with nothing

 LudumDare45
 https://ldjam.com/events/ludum-dare/45/our-glory-shall-not-descend